pakshuang/ai-chat-survey/docs/backend.md

 - The backend architecture of our AI Chatbot Survey system serves as the foundation for managing data, handling respondent interactions, and ensuring system integrity.
 It plays a pivotal role in supporting the seamless operation of the entire system, from processing respondent requests to persisting data securely.

 - The backend is composed of three key components: the `API`, the `Database`, and the `Model`.
   - **API**: The API component acts as the intermediary between the frontend and the backend.
 It receives requests from the frontend, processes them, and interacts with the database to fetch or store data.
 It also conducts prompt engineering and communicates with the model for chatbot interactions.
+It is designed to be stateless and therefore scalable.
   - **Database**: The database component stores and manages the system's data, including surveys, responses, chat logs, and admin information.
 It ensures data integrity, persistence, and efficient retrieval.
   - **Model**: The model component, GPT-4, serves as the conversational agent for the chatbot.
 It generates responses to respondent messages, providing a conversational interface for survey interactions.
 The model is integrated into the system through the OpenAI API, enabling real-time chatbot interactions.